Skip to main content

 What This Means for Your Build

-Volume builders often provide a "stormwater allowance" that can escalate quickly, and their default drainage solutions are typically the cheapest option – basic PVC pipes to the kerb.
-This might not meet the new requirements, leaving you with unexpected upgrade costs.
+Volume builders often provide a "stormwater allowance" that can escalate quickly, and their default drainage solutions are typically the cheapest option: basic PVC pipes to the kerb.
+That might not meet current requirements, leaving you with unexpected upgrade costs.
+If you're working with a project builder, our new-build drainage service can review the plan before you're locked in.

-The new approach follows the principle of "catch it, slow it, store it, prove it" – meaning you need to demonstrate your system works effectively before getting final approvals.
+The modern approach follows the principle of "catch it, slow it, store it, prove it", meaning you need to demonstrate your system works effectively before getting final approvals.

 Smart Planning Strategies